 Constipation Symptoms.
 Is there a relationship between Constipation and Food Intolerance?

-Yes, there is, although an intolerance does not always necessarily cause your constipation.
+Yes, there is, although an intolerance does not always necessarily cause constipation.
 If you have suffered badly from constipation but have not identified what is causing these issues, then you may have a food intolerance.

 What is constipation?

 Constipation can be extremely uncomfortable, dangerous and frustrating.
-It is extremely common and is a symptom of a food intolerance, as well as many other health conditions.
+It is extremely common and is a symptom of food intolerance, as well as many other health conditions.
 The polar opposite of diarrhoea, constipation has often been confused as having difficulty during defecation and can present the sensation of incomplete bowel evacuation.